Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/_pages/publications.md

 ### Evolution of Trust Using Agent-Based Modeling
 This project was part of a graduate-level course on [Agent-Based Modeling](https:///abdulaziz-aldoseri.github.io/files/ABM/Syllabus.pdf).
 The aim was to simulate and analyze the dynamics of an endangered fish species given different government protective policies.

-Click [here](https:///abdulaziz-aldoseri.github.io/files/ABM/GroupD.rar) to download the simulation code (VENSIM) and report.
+Click [here](https:///abdulaziz-aldoseri.github.io/files/ABM/GroupD.rar) to download the simulation code (NetLogo) and report.